dshanske/indieweb-post-kinds/readme.md

 developer of this plugin.

 ## Changelog ##
+	= Version 2.3.7 =
+		* Remove auto-set function for kind if not post type post
+		* Move global functions to the class in which they were used
-	= Version 2.3.6 =
+		* Refine MF2 parser check to hide retrieve button if version is less than 5.3 = Version 2.3.6 =
 		* Manually fix Parser which in latest version has one line that breaks compatibility with PHP 5.3
 		* Disable MF2 Parser usage if version lower than 5.3